Surjit Bindrakhia: Death

-Reports indicated that Surjit experienced health issues in the later stages of his life..
+Reports indicated that Surjit experienced health issues in the later stages of his life.
 He had been hospitalised multiple times.
-Due to a sudden decline in health, Surjit Bindrakhia died from a Silent Heart Attack cardiac arrest on the morning of 17 November 2003 at his home in Phase-7, Mohali.
+Due to a sudden decline in health, Surjit Bindrakhia died from a silent heart attack cardiac arrest on the morning of 17 November 2003 at his home in Phase-7, Mohali.

 Prominent Punjabi artists and singers attended his bhog and funeral at Bindrakhia's native village Bindrakh.
 Some of the artists who turned up to pay their last respects to the legend included Sardool Sikander, Hans Raj Hans, Gurpreet Ghuggi, Babbu Maan, Gurdas Maan his lyricist and a close friend Shamsher Singh Sandhu, and his guru and music composer Atul Sharma.

 Legacy

-Bindrakhia stormed the market with over 250 million hit sales of which 175 million came from India alone.
-He later combined with greats such as Surinder Shinda doing live sets.
+Bindrakhia stormed the market with over 250 million hit sales, out of which 175 million came from India alone.
+He later collaborated with artists such as Surinder Shinda while performing live sets.

-Punjabi singer Babbu Maan paid respects to Bindrakhia's family and in his 2005 album Pyaas, pays tribute with a song dedicated to Bindrakhia titled Pind Diyan Juhaan.
-In 2011 DJ Harvey and Nirmal Sidhu made a tribute song to Surjit Bindrakhia called Bindrakhia Boliyan which has been a huge success since its release being ranked at Number 1 on the BBC Asian Network Chart in the first week of release.
+Punjabi singer Babbu Maan paid respects to Bindrakhia's family and in his 2005 album Pyaas, pays tribute with a song dedicated to Bindrakhia titled "Pind Diyan Juhaan".
+In 2011, DJ Harvey and Nirmal Sidhu made a tribute song to Surjit Bindrakhia called "Bindrakhia Boliyan", which has been a huge success since its release being ranked at Number 1 on the BBC Asian Network Chart in the first week of release.

-In 2018 DJ and Music Producer DJ Frenzy released a remix track of the hit song Mundri Nishani.
-This remix was part of a series of Bindrakhia's tracks reimagined by the DJ.
+In 2018, DJ and music producer DJ Frenzy released a remix track of the hit song "Mundri Nishani".
+This remix was part of a series of various Bindrakhia tracks reimagined by the DJ.
 The first track itself has been a huge success and has been widely received by fans.

-Some of his songs like Tera Yaar Bolda, Lak Tanoo Tanoo, Jatt Di Pasand are considered indispensable for any wedding in the northern part of India and can be heard even today.
+Some of his songs like "Tera Yaar Bolda", "Lak Tanoo Tanoo", "Jatt Di Pasand" are considered indispensable for any wedding in the northern part of India and can be heard even today.